knative-extensions/eventing-kafka-broker/DEVELOPMENT.md

 ./hack/run.sh benchmark-filter <filter_class_name>
 ```

 This will run the benchmarks for the class with `<filter_class_name>`.
+A full list of all available classes can be seen [here](https://github.com/knative-extensions/eventing-kafka-broker/blob/main/data-plane/benchmarks/resources/filter-class-list.txt).
 For example, if you want to run all of the Exact Filter Benchmarks, you could run:

 ```shell
 ./hack/run.sh benchmark-filter ExactFilterBenchmark